abs-tudelft/fletcher/README.md

 ### Platform support:
 * Our hardware descriptions are vendor independent; we don't use any vendor IP.
-* There is an example project for Amazon EC2 F1 instances
+* There is an example project for the Amazon EC2 F1 and CAPI SNAP FPGA platforms.
-* Our bus interface speaks AXI, so it should be easy to integrate in many existing platforms
+* Our bus interface speaks AXI, so it should be easy to integrate in many existing platforms.
 * Upcoming: OpenCAPI support

 ## Credits